 At this point, the idea of a Coen brothers film not receiving strong critical acclaim and a straight shot to the Academy Awards would be more of a surprise than anything.
-Considering the Coen brothers’ remarkable film streak and the upcoming release of Hail, Caesar! next February, it’s as good a time as any to take a step back and look at the directing pair’s career.
-With 16 films under their belt as directors, here are the seven films that critics most often agree on when it comes to critical acclaim.
-Each of these seven films currently has an overall score of 90 percent or better on Rotten Tomatoes (Inside Llewyn Davis, the duo’s latest film is not included, but currently has a 94 percent Fresh score).
+Considering the Coen brothers’ remarkable film streak and the recent release of Hail, Caesar!, it’s as good a time as any to take a step back and look at the directing pair’s career.
+With 17 films under their belt as directors, here are the seven films that critics most often agree on when it comes to critical acclaim.
+Each of these seven films currently has an overall score of 90 percent or better on Rotten Tomatoes (Hail, Caesar!, the duo’s latest film is not included, but currently has a 78 percent Fresh score).

 1. True Grit (2010) — 96 Percent Fresh